loriortiz/cover-11ty/content/articles/martha-diamond/index.md

 _Are you an abstract realist?_

 You can read paintings.
-A vocabulary can spill from them - contrast, verticality, dimension, space, rhythm... color.
+A vocabulary can spill from them—contrast, verticality, dimension, space, rhythm... color.
 Composition.